ZestFinance targets loans at the cream of subprime borrowers

-SAN FRANCISCO Venture-backed lender ZestFinance is raising its standards: its latest product targets subprime borrowers.
+SAN FRANCISCO, July 15 Venture-backed lender ZestFinance is raising its standards: its latest product targets subprime borrowers.

 As one of the earlier entrants in the growing group of businesses offering loans to consumers with dings on their financial records, ZestFinance has spent years helping consumers with terrible, or no, credit.
 Now, it is branching out to consumers with merely bad credit, the group known as "near prime."